ambatlle/tasks-demo/backend/README.md

 Available on package [cat.ambatlle.tasks.health](./cat/../src/main/java/cat/ambatlle/tasks/health/DatabaseHealthCheck.java) and registered on [TasksApplication.configureHealthChecks](./cat/../src/main/java/cat/ambatlle/tasks/TasksApplication.java) method.
 To add more health checks, you can register them on [TasksConfiguration.getHealthChecks](./cat/../src/main/java/cat/ambatlle/tasks/TasksConfiguration.java) method.

+## Dependency Injection

+To manage dependencies between components of the application and avoid a thight coupling and to favor composition of components, it uses [Dropwizard guicey](#used-tools), which is a dropwizard integration of Google Guice.

+With Dropwizard guicey:

+- the application will inject the dependencies on the classes that need it, using the `@Inject` annotation on their dependencies.
+- automatically discovers and registers all the Resources that have the annotation `@Path`
+- also, will discover and register all the Repositories that have the annotation `@JdbiRepository`, automatically too.

+This integration is regitered on [TasksApplication.initialize](./cat/../src/main/java/cat/ambatlle/tasks/TasksApplication.java).

+_**Note:** Due the backends simplicity and to avoid over-engineering it has not been used interfaces, favoring implementation over interface.
+Too get a lighter coupling, it could be done with implementations following the required interfaces._

 ## Resources

 The Tasks API resource is available on [TasksResource](./src/main/java/cat/ambatlle/tasks/resources/TasksResource.java), it offers all the endpoints necessary by the frontend interacting with the injected [TaskRepository](./cat/../src/main/java/cat/ambatlle/tasks/db/TaskRepository.java).

-Look for [Swagger UI](#swagger-ui) for more detailed documentation.
+See [Swagger UI](#swagger-ui) for more detailed documentation about the Resource API and its endpoints.

 ## Model beans & validations